 Under employment law in Colombia, fixed-term contracts include a trial period, which cannot last for more than two months.
 For contracts of less than one year, the trial period cannot last for more than one fifth of the contract.

-The trial period for an indefinite-term contract cannot last for more then two months and must be specified in the contract.
+The trial period for an indefinite-term contract cannot last for more than two months and must be specified in the contract.

 A prestaciones contract has a civil character and therefore is not considered a labor contract subject to the same provisions under labor and employment law in Colombia.
 All risks associated with the role being undertaken are therefore assumed by the contractor.